 The S.H.
 Ervin Gallery collection was established through the bequest of benefactor Mr Samuel Henry Ervin, collector & patron, who in the 1970s also funded the gallery bearing his name.
 With over 450 paintings, drawings, prints and watercolours as well as sculpture, decorative art objects and furniture, the collection primarily focuses on the period from 1850-1950.
 The majority of the artists represented in the collection are Australian, and primarily representative of the period from the mid-nineteenth up until the late 20th century.
 In addition to the S.H.
 Ervin Bequest, the Gallery’s collection is made up of the Alan Renshaw Bequest, the Mavis E. Cope Bequest and a number of other gifts and acquisitions.

-The gallery’s holding also include twelve watercolours by Conrad Martens and extensive collection of prints by modernist Sydney women artists including rare works by Jessie Mackintosh and Ailsa Lee Brown as well as excellent examples of the work of Thea Proctor, Eileen Mayo, Ethel Spowers, Vera Blackburn, Adelaide Perry and Ethleen Palmer.
-The collection also comproses a library of approximately 250 volumes from the personal libraries of S.H.
+The Gallery’s holding also include twelve watercolours by Conrad Martens and extensive collection of prints by modernist women artists including rare works by Jessie Mackintosh and Ailsa Lee Brown as well as excellent examples of the work by Thea Proctor, Eileen Mayo, Ethel Spowers, Vera Blackburn, Adelaide Perry and Ethleen Palmer.
+The collection also comprises a library of 250 volumes from the personal libraries of S.H.
 Ervin & Alan Renshaw.

 The S.H.
 Ervin Gallery collection provides an important insight into the cultural history of Sydney.
 Many of the paintings, drawings, prints and watercolours reflect the collection’s focus on Sydney’s changing landscape and lifestyle.
 The majority of the works span the Colonial period to the mid-twentieth century, a period that witnessed the transformation of Sydney from a colonial town to a prosperous international city.